GoogleCloudPlatform/community/tutorials/appengine-python-falcon/index.md

 ## Before you begin

-1. Create a project in the [Google Cloud Platform Console](https://console.cloud.google.com/).
+1. Create a project in the [Google Cloud Platform Console](https://console.cloud.google.com/) and make note of the project ID.
 2. Install the [Google Cloud SDK](https://cloud.google.com/sdk/)

 ## Preparing the app